Function Words as Statistical Cues for Language Learning: Abstract

 \section{Abstract}

-What statistical conditions support learning hierarchical structure from linear input?
-In this paper, we address this question by focusing on the statistical distribution of function words.
-Function words have long been argued to play a crucial role in language acquisition due to their distinctive distributional properties, including high frequency, reliable association with syntactic structure, and alignment with phrase boundaries.
-We use cross-linguistic corpus analysis to first establish that all three properties are present across 186 studied languages.
-Next, we use a combination of counterfactual language modeling and ablation experiments to show that language variants preserving all three properties are more easily acquired by neural learners, with frequency and structural association contributing more strongly than boundary alignment.
-Follow-up probing and ablation analyses further reveal that different learning conditions lead to systematically different reliance on function words, indicating that similar performance can arise from distinct internal mechanisms.\footnote{Code: \url{https://github.com/xiulinyang/function_word}; models: \url{https://huggingface.co/collections/xiulinyang/function-words}.}
+What statistical properties might support learning abstract grammatical knowledge from linear input?
+We address this question by examining the statistical distribution of function words.
+Function words have been argued to aid acquisition through three distributional properties: high frequency, reliable syntactic association, and phrase-boundary alignment.
+We conduct a cross-linguistic corpus analysis of 186 languages, which confirms that all three properties are universal.
+Using counterfactual language modeling and ablation experiments on English, we show that preserving these properties facilitates acquisition in neural learners, with a Goldilocks effect: function words must be frequent enough to be reliable, yet diverse enough to remain informative to structural dependency.
+Probing analyses further reveal that different learning conditions produce systematically different reliance on function words.\footnote{Code: \url{https://github.com/picol-georgetown/function_word}; models: \url{https://huggingface.co/collections/xiulinyang/function-words}.}